Controlling Aquatic Vegetation with Grass Carp

 It can be difficult to obtain and sustain partial control of abundant aquatic plants with grass carp.
 A rate of 5-9 grass carp per acre frequently provides partial control.
 When using grass carp for aquatic plant control, a pond manager needs patience.
 The extent of control often does not become apparent until 18-24 months after stocking.
 It is easier to stock conservatively and add more fish later, if necessary, than it is to remove grass carp when too many are stocked.

 Grass carp maintain control for a long period of time.
-Total or adequate aquatic plant control was maintained for more than 20 years in most Noble Foundation ponds where grass carp were stocked with appropriate fish barriers on spillways.
+Total or adequate aquatic plant control was maintained for more than 20 years in most Noble Research Institute ponds where grass carp were stocked with appropriate fish barriers on spillways.

 Grass carp should be at least 8 inches long when stocked to avoid predation.
 Grass carp are usually stocked at rates ranging from 5 to 12 per acre.
 The 10 to 12 per acre stocking rate generally removes all submersed aquatic plants and most emersed aquatic plants within 2 years.
 This rate or even a higher stocking rate is appropriate for an irrigation pond or a fish culture pond because a pond manager in these situations generally prefers no submersed or emersed aquatic plants.